 Eligibility

-Applicants must have a full-time faculty appointment at Cincinnati Children's Hospital Medical Center and/or the University of Cincinnati by July 1, 2024.
+Applicants must have a full-time faculty appointment at the Instructor level or higher at Cincinnati Children's Hospital Medical Center and/or the University of Cincinnati by July 1, 2026.

 Current membership in the DHC is not required.